-- Heat olive oil (2 tablespoons) in a cast iron (or other heavy) skillet.
+- Heat olive oil (2 tablespoons) in a cast iron (or other heavy) skillet over medium-high heat.

-- Form patties with approximately 1/4 cup of the tuna mixture and fry until golden brown on both sides, flipping carefully (as they will have a tendency to fall apart when they are warm).
+- Form patties with approximately 1/4 cup of the tuna mixture and fry until golden brown on both sides (about 2-3 minutes on each side), flipping carefully (as they will have a tendency to fall apart when they are warm).

 - Place on plate to cool for at least 5 minutes before serving.